 Jonas has over 30 years of experience in the design and production of visual communications, creative direction, brand management, and leading teams for Fortune 500 companies as well as small businesses and non-profits.
 Her greatest passion is animal advocacy and she endeavors to blend her creative and business expertise for the greater good of all animals and their welfare.
 She is consistently in awe of animals and their healing essence and strives to promote the importance of the human/animal bond and nurture that connection.

-Lisa lives with her husband Wayne their two rescue dogs Vinnie, former court case dog from Chicago and Betty, former Pet Allies resident plus six previously homeless, and now incredibly spoiled cats.
+Lisa lives with her husband Wayne and their two rescue dogs Betty and Stella, both former Pet Allies residents, plus five previously homeless, and now incredibly spoiled cats.

 Board Member Job Description

 This document describes the role of the Pet Allies board and application for consideration.

 RJ is the Interim Director, of Pet Allies until a new Executive Director is hired.
 A search is currently underway.
 She has been a dynamic member of Pet Allies since 2002 and has seen immense changes and expansion in the organization.
 As part of a hands-on working board, RJ's positions include Foster Chair.
 RJ's passion is fostering dogs for Pet Allies.
 There is a great joy in seeing pets find new loving forever homes.
 Many more people contact Pet Allies for pet assistance than the organization can help and this is the most challenging element of the position.